Fujifilm X-T3 vs Pentax K-3 II

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the X-T3 and the K-3 II are recent models that are part of the current product line-up.
-The K-3 II replaced the earlier Pentax K-3, while the X-T3 followed on from the Fujifilm X-T2.
+Both the X-T3 and the K-3 II have been discontinued, but can regularly be found used on eBay.
+The K-3 II was replaced by the Pentax K-3 III, while the X-T3 was followed by the Fujifilm X-T4.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Pentax websites.

 So what is the bottom line?
 Is the Fujifilm X-T3 better than the Pentax K-3 II or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.